-Pipelines.
-Gross operating margin from our Pipelines segment was \$282.9 million for 2003 compared to \$214.9 million during 2002.
-On an energy-equivalent basis, net pipeline throughput was 1,615 MBPD during the 2003 period versus 1,668 MBPD during the 2002 period.
+NGL pipelines and storage.
+Gross operating margin from NGL pipelines and storage increased \$72.3 million period-to-period.
+Net pipeline throughput was 1,275 MBPD during 2003 and 1,306 MBPD for the 2002 period.
 The increase in gross operating margin was primarily due to our acquisition of Mid-America and Seminole.
 These two systems earned gross operating margin of \$156.3 million during 2003 on aggregate net volumes of 774 MBPD.
-Since we acquired interests in these systems at the end of July 2002, the 2002 period includes \$81.1 million in gross operating margin for August through December 2002.
+The 2002 period includes \$81.1 million in gross operating margin for the five months during 2002 that we owned interests in these systems (August through December).
 When compared to their historical operating rates, net pipeline transportation volumes on the Mid-America and Seminole systems recorded for 2003 were lower than those reported by these systems for the full year of 2002 primarily due to decreased demand for NGLs, principally ethane, by the ethylene industry and lower NGL extraction rates at regional gas processing facilities.